-G. Economic Significance: Earnings Announcement Window versus Full-Quarter Returns
+G. Economic significance: Earnings announcement window versus full-quarter returns

 We close with some remarks on economic significance.
-We ask whether the abnormal returns to skilled trading around earnings announcements represents a disproportionate fraction of the estimated total abnormal returns to those earned by the stocks that funds trade.
-To measure the latter quantity, we adapt the methodology of Chen et al. (2000).
+We ask whether the abnormal returns to skilled trading around earnings announcements represents a disproportionate a fraction of the estimated total abnormal returns to earned by the stocks that funds trade.
+To measure the latter quantity, we adapt the metholdology of Chen, Jegadeesh, and Wermers (2000).
 We repeat our prior tests but replace the average earnings announcement return with the average total return.
-As in our earlier tests, and as in Chen et al. (2000), we use the Daniel et al. (1997) size, BM, and momentum portfolios as benchmarks.
-Table 7 presents the earnings announcement return performance of trades, repeated for convenience from Table 4, beside their total returns.
+As in our earlier tests, and as in Chen et al., we use the Daniel et al. (1997) size, book-to-market, and momentum portfolios as benchmarks.
+Table 7 presents the earnings announcement returns.

 We find moderate evidence of outperformance of fund trades in terms of total returns.
-Chen et al. (2000) find stronger effects.
-The difference may be due to our sample period (the Chen et al. (2000) sample begins in 1975 and ends in 1995) and, relatedly, the fact that our sample includes the apparently deleterious effect of Reg FD.
-Also, Chen et al. (2000) divide stocks more finely into deciles of changes in mutual fund ownership and study the extreme deciles, while we define trades more coarsely.
+Chen et al. find stronger effects.
+The difference may be due to our sample period (the Chen et al. sample begins in 1975 and ends in 1995) and, relatedly, the fact that our sample includes the apparently deleterious effect of Reg FD.
+Also, Chen et al. divide stocks more finely into deciles of changes in mutual fund ownership and study the extreme deciles, while we define trades more coarsely.
 However, even in our sample and using our definitions, the total return performance of first buys and last sells is noteworthy.
 In any event, for our purpose the main requirement is simply to assemble an apples-to-apples comparison between performance in total returns and returns around earnings announcements.
 The bottom rows of Table 7 make this comparison more formally.
-With 250 total trading days per year and four 3-day earnings announcement windows, the null hypothesis is that the annualized average earnings announcement abnormal returns equals 12/250 or 5% of the annualized total abnormal return.
+With 250 total trading days per year and four, three-day earnings announcement windows, the null hypothesis is that the annualized average earnings announcement abnormal returns equals 12/250 or 5% of the annualized total abnormal return.
 The results indicate that the abnormal returns following fund trades are indeed disproportionately concentrated around earnings announcements.
 Depending on methodology, the earnings announcement return of fund trades constitutes between 18% and 51% of the total return.
-Or, put differently, dividing these percentages by 5%, the estimates imply that earnings announcement days are roughly 4-10 times more
+Or, put differently, dividing these percentages by 5%, the estimates imply that earnings announcement days are roughly four to ten times more important than typical days in terms of their contribution to total outperformance of stocks that funds trade.